Bredon Hill Academy Eco School Committee

 The nine key environmental topics

 We assess how much water we use by looking at the water meter and reducing unnecessary water consumption.
-We have water hippos in all our cisterns to reduce the amount of water used in toilets, and our taps automatically turn off after use.
-We have installed rain water collection butts.
+We have water hippos in all our cisterns to reduce the amount of water used in toilets, and most of our taps automatically turn off after use.
+We have installed rain water collection butts which are used to water the gardens and top up our ponds.

 Bredon Hill Academy is located at the foot of Bredon Hill, one of the most important wildlife sites in England, with a diverse range of habitats including areas designated -